|

 Origins of the Foundation

-The Bethlehem Griffiths Research Foundation was established in 1993 by the Sisters of the Little Company of Mary in conjunction with the Bethlehem Hospital (now Calvary Health Care Bethlehem).
+The Bethlehem Griffiths Research Foundation was established in 1993 by the Sisters of the Little Company of Mary in conjunction with the Bethlehem Hospital, now known as Calvary Health Care Bethlehem (CHCB).

 Glen WA Griffiths